 The Firm has well-established risk management processes to identify, assess, monitor, manage and mitigate operational risks facing the business as well as those associated with the Firm's activities.
-The risk management process is overseen by a dedicated EMEA Risk Forum, with the Board being ultimately responsible for the Firm's overall risk management and for maintaining the Firm's fundamental risk appetite.
-The Risk Function, along with Compliance, Finance, Human Capital and senior management, have responsibility for the implementation and enforcement of the Firm's risk principles, and the Europe and Asia Operational Risk Working Group focus on raising, monitoring and managing any operational risk events that occur.
+The risk management process is overseen by a dedicated EMEA Risk Forum, with the Committee being ultimately responsible for the Firm's overall risk management and for maintaining an appropriate internal control framework.
+The Risk Function, along with the Compliance, Finance, Human Capital and senior management, have responsibility for the implementation and enforcement of the Firm's risk principles , and the Europe and Asia Operational Risk Working Group focus on raising, monitoring and managing any operational risk events that occur.

 The Firm is not required to maintain a Risk Committee.
-Nonetheless, the Firm's Board is supported in its responsibility for managing the risks inherent in the Firm's activities by its Global Risk Committee (which is responsible for overseeing the Firm's risk management framework, and for reporting to the Firm's Board on all material risks).
+Nonetheless, the Firm's Management Committee is supported in its responsibility for managing the risks inherent in the Firm's activities by its Global Risk Committee (which is responsible for overseeing the Firm's risk management framework, and for reporting to the Firm's Management Committee on all material risks).